nqminds/Trusted-AI-BOM/packages/docusaurus/docs/working-docs/20-specifications/60-landscape/30-Cisco.md

 ### Conclusion

 The blog post concludes by emphasizing the importance of a holistic approach to securing the LLM stack.
 This involves not only securing individual components but also ensuring the overall integrity and reliability of the AI system.
-By implementing robust security measures, organizations can harness the full potential of LLMs while mitigating associated risks.
+By implementing robust security measures, organisations can harness the full potential of LLMs while mitigating associated risks.

 For more in-depth details, the original blog post can be accessed [here](https://blogs.cisco.com/learning/securing-the-llm-stack).